 Here's a picture of my table from the past.
 I found glow-in-the-dark martini glasses and used mixes from Stirrings to make great drinks.
 Those glasses were wonderful!
-They lit the table in eerie ambiance, and continued to glow until late the next morning!
+They lit the table with an eerie ambiance and continued to glow until late the next morning.
 One rule about the drinks - when blueberry flavor was used, guests had to request refills by asking for "More boo!-berry please!"
-The same applied to "blood of the vampire" for cranberry and "swamp water" for lime.
+The same applied to "blood of the vampire" for cranberry, and "swamp juice" for lime.
 Otherwise, requests for more were ignored!

 One year, after the eats were gone, I passed around a basket of those little Halloween character wind-up toys.
 Each guest selected one, named it, and lined it up at the starting line - which, on this striped table cloth, was an easy task!
 Some of the toys veered sideways and fell off the table, others ran out of "gas" after a few inches, but the ones belonging to Mary Jo and Keenon (son-in-law #2) battled it out in a final heat for the prize.
 I really don't remember who won, but what I do remember is a picture of six "twenty-somethings" gathered around the table, laughing with hilarity and cheering on their two inch plastic wind-up skeleton, monster or witch.
 Priceless memories.
 No one ever really outgrows having fun!